rmittal3482/quiz-master/README.md

 # quiz-master
-this is a modern age mcq quiz app with a admin and user page
+Quiz Master - V1 is a dynamic, web-based quiz application built using Flask, SQLite, Jinja2 and Bootstrap.
+It offers both a user interface for students to take quizzes and an admin panel for educators to manage content and view performance analytics.
+The application supports multiple subjects and tracks user scores, quiz attempts, and question-level responses for detailed evaluation.